How To Help Migrant Parents & Children Who Are Separated At The Border

 Advocates expect that the number of children separated from their parents and placed in detention will continue to surge in upcoming months.

-RAICES: This Texas-based organisation offers free and low-cost legal services to immigrant children and families.
+RAICES: This Texas-based organization offers free and low-cost legal services to immigrant children and families.
 Donate here and sign up as a volunteer here.

-Pueblo Sin Fronteras: This organisation provides humanitarian aid and shelter to migrants on their way to the U.S. Donate here.
+Pueblo Sin Fronteras: This organization provides humanitarian aid and shelter to migrants on their way to the U.S. Donate here.

-Together Rising: This Virginia-based organisation is helping provide legal assistance for 60 migrant children who were separated from their parents and are currently detained in Arizona.
+Together Rising: This Virginia-based organization is helping provide legal assistance for 60 migrant children who were separated from their parents and are currently detained in Arizona.
 Donate here.

-Al Otro Lado: This bi-national organisation works providing legal services to deportees and migrants in Tijuana, Mexico, including deportee parents whose children remain in the U.S. Donate here.
+Al Otro Lado: This bi-national organization works providing legal services to deportees and migrants in Tijuana, Mexico, including deportee parents whose children remain in the U.S. Donate here.

-The Florence Project: This Arizona-based organisation offers free legal services to men, women, and unaccompanied children in immigration custody.
+The Florence Project: This Arizona-based organization offers free legal services to men, women, and unaccompanied children in immigration custody.
 Donate here.

-Texas Civil Rights Project: This organisation has been using legal advocacy and litigation to help families separated at the border.
+Texas Civil Rights Project: This organization has been using legal advocacy and litigation to help families separated at the border.
 Donate here.

 Advertisement

-Border Angels: This California-based organisation supports San Diego County's immigrant population and focuses on issues related to the U.S.-Mexico border.
+Border Angels: This California-based organization supports San Diego County's immigrant population and focuses on issues related to the U.S.-Mexico border.
 Donate here.

-Neta: This Texas-based grassroots organisation helps asylum seekers on both sides of the U.S.-Mexico border.
+Neta: This Texas-based grassroots organization helps asylum seekers on both sides of the U.S.-Mexico border.
 Donate here.

-South Texas Pro Bono Asylum Representation Project (ProBAR): This project of the American Bar Association is currently supporting over 1,000 unaccompanied children in detention centres across South Texas.
+South Texas Pro Bono Asylum Representation Project (ProBAR): This project of the American Bar Association is currently supporting over 1,000 unaccompanied children in detention centers across South Texas.
 Donate here.

 Fronterizo Fianza Fund: This project, ran by the Detained Migrant Solidarity Committee, assists families in coming up with the bond amount needed for a detained immigrant to be released.
 Donate here.

-Note: This story was originally published on June 14, 2018.
-It has since been updated.